You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 Provider / category Purpose Data involved

-Apple Inc. Sign in with Apple, Apple Push Notification Service, App Store, StoreKit, subscriptions, IAP, app review, crash and platform services.
+Apple Inc. Sign in with Apple, Apple Push Notification Service, App Store, StoreKit, subscriptions, in-app purchases, app review, crash and platform services.
 Authentication claims, push tokens, purchase receipts, transaction data, subscription status, device/app data, diagnostics.

-Google LLC Sign in with Google, Firebase Cloud Messaging, Google Play Billing, Google Play subscriptions, app review, crash and platform services.
+Google LLC Sign in with Google, push messaging, Google Play Billing, Google Play subscriptions, app review, crash and platform services.
 Authentication claims, push tokens, purchase tokens, transaction data, subscription status, device/app data, diagnostics.

-OpenAI Text moderation, transcript moderation, transcription, safety review, and AI-assisted processing.
-User text, transcripts, voice-note transcripts, Shoutout transcripts, moderation context, prompts or tool inputs where applicable.
+AI, machine-learning and content-moderation providers Text moderation, transcript moderation, transcription, safety review, and AI-assisted processing.
+User text, transcripts, voice-note transcripts, Shoutout transcripts, moderation context, and tool inputs where applicable.

-Daily.co or equivalent video provider Real-time Coaching Session video rooms.
+Real-time video providers Real-time Coaching Session video rooms.
 Room URLs, access tokens, call metadata, device/network data, IP address, connection data, audio/video routing data.

-Email provider, such as SendGrid or Postmark Transactional emails, verification emails, support messages, receipts, notices, and policy updates.
+Email and messaging delivery providers Transactional emails, verification emails, support messages, receipts, notices, and policy updates.
 Email address, message content, delivery logs, open/click data where enabled, bounce and suppression records.

 We may add, remove, replace, or change service providers as the Services evolve.
-Where required by law, we use appropriate contractual, technical, and organisational safeguards with service providers.
+Where required by law, we use appropriate contractual, technical, and organisational safeguards with service providers, and we require them to process personal information only on our instructions and for the purposes for which it was disclosed.

 12. Public content and user-generated material